kgdunn/pid-book/process-monitoring/process-monitoring.rst

 ..
 For the mean: p174 to p186 of Barnes.
 KGD: what does "Barnes" refer to?

-A :index:`Shewhart chart <pair: Shewhart chart; process monitoring>`, named after Walter Shewhart from Bell Telephone and Western Electric, is to monitor that a process variable remains on target and within given upper and lower limits.
+A :index:`Shewhart chart <pair: Shewhart chart; process monitoring>`, named after Walter Shewhart from Bell Telephone and Western Electric, monitors that a process variable remains on target and within given upper and lower limits.
 It is a monitoring chart for *location*.
 It answers the question whether the variable's :index:`location <single: location (process monitoring)>` is stable over time.

 The defining characteristics are: a target, upper and lower control limits (:index:`UCL <single: upper control limit>` and :index:`LCL <single: lower control limit>`).
 These action limits are defined so that no action is required as long as the variable plotted remains within the limits.

 Derivation using theoretical parameters
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Define the variable of interest as :math:`x`, and assume that we have samples of :math:`x` available in sequence order.
 No assumption is made regarding the distribution of :math:`x`.
-The average of :math:`n` of these :math:`x`-values is defined as :math:`\overline{x}`, which from the Central limit theorem we know will be more normally distributed with unknown population mean :math:`\mu` and unknown population variance :math:`\sigma^2/n`, where :math:`\mu` and :math:`\sigma` refer to the distribution that samples of :math:`x` came from.
+The average of :math:`n` of these :math:`x`-values is defined as :math:`\overline{x}`, which from the :ref:`Central limit theorem <central_limit_theorem>` we know will be more normally distributed with unknown population mean :math:`\mu` and unknown population variance :math:`\sigma^2/n`, where :math:`\mu` and :math:`\sigma` refer to the distribution that samples of :math:`x` came from.
 The figure below shows the case for :math:`n=5`.

 .. image:: ../figures/monitoring/explain-Shewhart-data-source.png
 	:width: 750px